Tyrone Guthrie: Legacy

 In the prologue to his biography, James Forsyth wrote, "Anti-Broadway, anti-West End, anti everything implied in the term 'Legitimate Theatre', he ended up with a legitimate claim to the title of 'most important, British-born theatre director of his time'".
 Sir Peter Hall wrote, "Among the great originators in British Theatre...Guthrie was a towering figure in every sense.
 He blazed a trail for the subsidised theatre of the sixties.
 He showed how to run a company and administer a theatre.
 And he was a brilliant and at times great director..."
 Guthrie wrote two major books about the creation of effective drama: Theatre Prospect (1932) and A Life in the Theatre (1959).

 Guthrie's autobiography, A Life in the Theatre, was adapted into a stage play, Guthrie on Guthrie by Margaret Dale.
 It was produced at the Stratford Festival in 1989, and again at the Glenn Gould Studio in 1998 for recording as an audiobook.
 Both productions featured Colin Fox as Guthrie.

 Queen's University Belfast

 He was Chancellor of Queen's University Belfast (1963–70).
 On 15 September 2010, a blue plaque in his memory was unveiled at the BBC in Belfast by the Ulster History Circle.

 Personal life

 In 1931, Guthrie married Judith Bretherton, who survived him by only a year.
-He was knighted in 1961, and died a decade later at his home, Annaghmakerrig, in Newbliss, County Monaghan, Ireland, aged 70, from a severe heart attack.
+He was knighted in 1961, and died a decade later at his home, Annaghmakerrig, in Newbliss, County Monaghan, Ireland, on 15 May 1971, aged 70, from a heart attack.
 His body was buried in the graveyard of Aghabog Church of Ireland, in Newbliss.